• Navigation überspringen

 Gutachter für die Agence Nationale de Recherche in Frankreich und die Deutsche Forschungsgemeinschaft DFG, sowie folgende Zeitschriften:

-BioSystems, Computer Methods in Applied Mechanics and Engineering, Environmental Pollution, Environmental Science & Technology, Geoderma, International Journal for Numerical Methods in Fluids, Nonlinear Analysis: Real World Applications, Plant and Soil und PLOS One.
+BioSystems, Computer Methods in Applied Mechanics and Engineering, Environmental Pollution, Environmental Science & Technology, Geoderma, International Journal for Numerical Methods in Fluids, International Journal on Geomathematics, Mathematics and Computers in Simulation, Nonlinear Analysis: Real World Applications, Plant and Soil, PLOS One, und Water Resources Research.

 Betreute und/oder begutachtete Arbeiten